Bosnia and Herzegovina: Cuisine

 Bosnian cuisine uses many spices, in moderate quantities.
 Most dishes are light, as they are boiled; the sauces are fully natural, consisting of little more than the natural juices of the vegetables in the dish.
 Typical ingredients include tomatoes, potatoes, onions, garlic, peppers, cucumbers, carrots, cabbage, mushrooms, spinach, zucchini, dried beans, fresh beans, plums, milk, paprika and cream called pavlaka.
 Bosnian cuisine is balanced between Western and Eastern influences.
 As a result of the Ottoman administration for almost 500 years, Bosnian food is closely related to Turkish, Greek and other former Ottoman and Mediterranean cuisines.
 However, because of years of Austrian rule, there are many influences from Central Europe.
 Typical meat dishes include primarily beef and lamb.
 Some local specialties are ćevapi, burek, dolma, sarma, pilav, goulash, ajvar and a whole range of Eastern sweets. Ćevapi is a grilled dish of minced meat, a type of kebab, popular in former Yugoslavia and considered a national dish in Bosnia and Herzegovina and Serbia.
 Local wines come from Herzegovina where the climate is suitable for growing grapes.
 Herzegovinian loza (similar to Italian Grappa but less sweet) is very popular.
 Plum (rakija) or apple (jabukovača) alcohol beverages are produced in the north.
 In the south, distilleries used to produce vast quantities of brandy and supply all of ex-Yugoslav alcohol factories (brandy is the base of most alcoholic drinks).

-Coffeehouses, where Bosnian coffee is served in džezva with rahat lokum and sugar cubes, proliferate Sarajevo and every city in the country.
+Coffeehouses, where Bosnian coffee is served in džezva with rahat lokum and sugar cubes, are common in Sarajevo and every city in the country.
 Coffee drinking is a favorite Bosnian pastime and part of the culture.
 Bosnia and Herzegovina is the ninth country in the entire world by per capita coffee consumption.

 Sports

-Bosnia and Herzegovina has produced many athletes, both as a state in Yugoslavia and independently after 1992.
+Bosnia and Herzegovina has produced many athletes.
 The most important international sporting event in the history of Bosnia and Herzegovina were the 14th Winter Olympics, held in Sarajevo from 7 to 19 February 1984.

 The Borac handball club has won seven Yugoslav Handball Championships, as well as the European Cup in 1976 and the International Handball Federation Cup in 1991.

 Amel Mekić, Bosnian judoka, became European champion in 2011.
 Track and field athlete Amel Tuka won bronze and silver medals in 800 metres at the 2015 and 2019 IAAF World Athletics Championships and Hamza Alić won the silver medal in shot put at the 2013 European Indoor Championships.

 The Bosna Royal basketball club from Sarajevo were European Champions in 1979.
 The Yugoslavia men's national basketball team, which won medals in every world championship from 1963 through 1990, included Bosnian players such as FIBA Hall of Famers Dražen Dalipagić and Mirza Delibašić.
 Bosnia and Herzegovina regularly qualifies for the European Championship in Basketball, with players including Mirza Teletović, Nihad Đedović and Jusuf Nurkić.
 The Bosnia and Herzegovina national under-16 team won two gold medals in 2015, winning both 2015 European Youth Summer Olympic Festival as well as the 2015 FIBA Europe Under-16 Championship.